Availity/availity-react/docusaurus/docs/components/table/index.md

 This designates a Component that will be displayed in the table row for the record.
 This content displays in an additional `<tr>` with a colspan equal to the number of columns that are NOT sticky.

+Event handler for clicking on a row.

+## Table Props

 #### `bodyProps?:object`

 Any DOM properties that should be passed onto the `<tbody>` element.